 - Prior to processing an alternative loan at SBCC, you must file the FAFSA and complete your financial aid file.
 SBCC’s Federal School Code for FAFSA is 001285.

 - Select the alternative lender you want to use and review their requirements and terms.
 Please be aware that you may need a co-signer.

 - You can apply on-line or by mail.
-Go to the lender’s website (see above) and complete their application on-line.
+Go to the lender’s website and complete their application on-line.

 - Be sure to list Santa Barbara City College as the school you are attending.
 SBCC’s School Code is 001285.

 - You have to tell the lender how much you want to borrow.
 Please refer to “How much can I borrow?” below to help you decide on a loan amount.

 - You have to select the loan period.
 SBCC Financial Aid Office processes alternative loans for the fall, spring and summer semesters of each academic year.

 - Once the lender approves the loan, your lender will send a loan certification to the SBCC Financial Aid Office.
 If your file is complete, SBCC will certify the loan.
-If the your file is incomplete, the certification will be placed on hold until youy file is complete.
+If your file is incomplete, the certification will be placed on hold until your file is complete.
 You will be notified what is missing via your Pipeline email.

 - The lender sends a loan check made payable to SBCC and the student borrower and mails the check to SBCC.
 Loan disbursements are divided into two equal payments over the fall/spring academic year.***